Yellowfin vs Qrvey: What's the difference?

 Yellowfin vs Qrvey: Data Storage and Access

-1. Ingest the data into the Qrvey platform - Qrvey supports connections to a limited number of database platforms.
+Like some other BI platforms, Qrvey relies on data being in a simple, curated form for querying and reporting.
+It does not have the capability to query complex data sets, or to generate complex queries to answer business questions.
+Users have two choices when it comes to their data: 1.
+Ingest the data into the Qrvey platform - Qrvey supports connections to a limited number of database platforms.
 It can pull data from those platforms and create a copy of that data in a single table in Qrvey.
 The data is stored in an ElasticSearch database.
 Users can perform simple joins of data as it is being extracted, but the resultant data is stored as a single table.
-This creates a number of challenges:
+This creates a number of challenges:- Duplicate storage costs as data is stored redundantly

 - Data become out of date, and needs to be regularly refreshed from the source